 Dog and Cat Breeding

-The EU Dog & Cat Alliance is deeply concerned about the lack of specific legislation on breeding and the varying requirements for registration of breeders in EU Member States.
+The EU Dog & Cat Alliance is deeply concerned about the lack of specific legislation on breeding in EU Member States.

 Puppies and kittens bred in poor conditions can experience certain health problems.
 If puppies and kittens are bred in poor conditions, they may also not be given enough experience of different environments, people or other animals to allow them to develop into confident adult animals.
 When dogs develop fear-related behaviour problems, this can be a long term threat to their welfare as well as being a problem for owners and one of the top reasons for animals being handed over to a rehoming organisation.